Kim2091/PBRify_Remix/README.md

 6. Press the green run button at the top!
 7. Ingest the saved textures in Remix's Ingestion tab

+### ComfyUI
+You can also use PBRify in ComfyUI thanks to Nvidia!
+They have an implementation of it in their official repository here: <https://github.com/NVIDIAGameWorks/ComfyUI-RTX-Remix>

 ### Extra info:
 - You can use the upscaler without generating PBR by disabling the Load Model nodes for Roughness and Normal maps (the switch in the bottom left of each node)
   - The upscaling model is trained to remove noise, DXT1 compression, dithering, and oversharpening/halos